Sunakothi: Major attractions

 Bhringareshwor Mahadev: Bhringeshwor Mahadev is the main temple of Sunakothi.
 The temple is believed to have been established by King Bishnu Singha in memory of his father King Kusum Singha in 1554 AD [674NS].
 Initial form of the temple is believed to be 3 storied pagoda whose huge artistic struts are still present in the complex.
 It was rebuilt in present-day domed style after the 1934 Nepal–Bihar earthquake.

 Balkumari Temple: It is a two storeyed temple dedicated to goddess Balkumari located in the middle of the Balkumari forest.
 A large empty ground, about 100 by 100 m2, lies nearby the temple which is also the major attraction for the football players.
 The carved wooden tundals of Shree Mahakali, Rakta Kaali, Ganesha, Nilo Kaali, Mahalaxmi, Barahi, Bahirav, etc. are visible.
 The temple in the residential area is of the daughter of Shree Balkumari called Pancha Kumari.
 The idol of the goddess is taken down from the temple and placed in the chariots to observe the local Jatras which falls twice a year.

 Boudha Jana Bihar: One can see a huge Jana bihar (Buddhist Gumba) on the way to Balkumari forest.
 Each year on the occasion of Buddha Purnima, the bihar organizes a rally program in which thousands of people visit.

 Bhimsen Statue: Probably one of the tallest Bhimsen idols of Nepal.
 Every year, Bhimsen puja is celebrated in the month of August.

 Administrative division

-Before the local level election held on 2017 A.D., it was the part of Lalitpur Sub- Metropolitan City.
+Before the local level election held in 2017, it was the part of Lalitpur Sub- Metropolitan City.
 After that it came to be known as Lalitpur Metropolitan City.
 The wards and locality [toles] they contain are: